jiexunsee/Deep-Watkins-Q-and-Actor-Critic/README.md

 **Updates:**
 * Shall try to investigate why episode runs seem to get slower with time.
-* Will be modifying the algorithm here to follow Watkin's Q(lambda).
-Currently this is an off-policy learning algorithm (epsilon greedy Q learning) so updates shouldn't be made when the agent doesn't follow the target policy.
-May also implement [this paper's](http://proceedings.mlr.press/v32/sutton14.pdf) method too.
+* May look to implement [this paper's](http://proceedings.mlr.press/v32/sutton14.pdf) method